amyspark-ng/clickery-hexagon/LOG.md

 - detuen in bought progress is not working i thikn
 - why does mouse play cursor when buying sometimes
 - tooltip is re added every time you hover upgrade
+- why are achievements added over and over again

 <!-- graphics -->
 - change color of upgrades